alexjlockwood/AndroidDesignPatterns/_posts/2017-11-22-nested-scrolling.md

 7. The `NSV`'s `onNestedScroll()` method is called, giving the `NSV` an opportunity to consume any remaining scroll pixels that have still not been consumed.
 8. The `RV` returns `true` from the current call to `onTouchEvent(ACTION_MOVE)`, consuming the touch event.

 Steps 4 and 7 are the most important steps to understand.
 The `onNestedPreScroll()` and `onNestedScroll()` methods give the parent an opportunity to react to a scroll event before and after the child consumes it respectively.
 Nested flings are handled similarly.
-The `RecyclerView` detects a fling in its `onTouchEvent(ACTION_UP)` method, notifies the parent by calling its own `dispatchNestedPreFling()` and `dispatchNestedFling()` methods, which triggers a call to the parent's `onNestedPreFling()` and `onNestedFling()` methods, giving the parent an opportunity to react to the fling before the child consumes it.
+The `RV` detects a fling in its `onTouchEvent(ACTION_UP)` method, notifies the parent by calling its own `dispatchNestedPreFling()` and `dispatchNestedFling()` methods, which triggers a call to the parent's `onNestedPreFling()` and `onNestedFling()` methods, giving the parent an opportunity to react to the fling before the child consumes it.

 I mentioned earlier that I was initially confused by the nested scrolling APIs, mainly because my first attempt at the app didn't work as I expected.
 There were two main bugs, as shown in **Figure 4**.
-On the left, the `RecyclerView` should **not** begin scrolling its content until the card has been scrolled all the way to the top of the screen.
-On the right, flinging the `RecyclerView` downwards should collapse the card in a single smooth motion.
+On the left, the `RV` should **not** begin scrolling its content until the card has been scrolled all the way to the top of the screen.
+On the right, flinging the `RV` downwards should collapse the card in a single smooth motion.

 <!-- Figure 4 -->
 <div class="figure-container">